ykskb/lips/README.md

 (fibonacci 12) ; output: 89
 ```

-##### How to Run
+#### How to Run

-Clone the project under `local-projects` directory of Quicklisp or Roswell and run commands as below.
+Clone the project under `local-projects` directory of Quicklisp or Roswell, and run commands as below.

 ###### Using Roswell